LASIK Laser Eye Surgery

 Is there an age limit for LASIK eye surgery?

 You must be at least over 18 to have LASIK eye surgery.
 At Oculase, we recommend that you are over 21 as you need to have a stable prescription.

 There is no strict upper age limit, but after the age of 55, we may recommend a lens-based treatment, such as refractive lens exchange.

 We consider LASIK surgery to be a safe, pain-free procedure.
 LASIK has a low complication rate, and its side effects usually are uncommon and temporary.

 - Temporary dry eyes after the procedure.
 We will provide eye drops (artificial tears) to counter this.

 - Sensitivity to light immediately after the procedure

 - Risk of flap problems

-- Vision loss, a rare side effect of LASIK, with severe vision loss being very rare
+- Vision loss.
+This is a rare side effect of LASIK, with severe vision loss being very rare.

 Your ophthalmologist will discuss the possible risks before your procedure and will inform you of the likelihood of each, given your circumstances.